Expand All / Collapse All

 Brandeis in The Hague is available both in summer and in the spring semester.

-The summer program runs for six weeks (early June through mid July) offering eight Brandeis credits.
+The summer program runs for six weeks (late May through mid-July) offering 8 Brandeis credits.
 Courses and workshops place special focus on the international criminal courts.
-The semester program runs from early February through May offering sixteen Brandeis credits.
+The spring program runs the spring semester (late January through late May) offering 16 Brandeis credits.
 Coursework covers a wider range of human rights concerns, and there is a 4-credit practicum.

-5. What is the deadline for studying abroad in Spring 2012?
+What is the deadline for studying abroad in the Spring?

 The semester program works the same way as any study abroad semester, including the normal use of most financial aid.
-By contrast, summer study abroad requires an additional fee.
-The cost for the summer program in 2012 was $8,800, with possible limited financial support.
+By contrast, summer study abroad is more out-of-pocket and there is limited financial support.
 More details can be found under the financial section of The Hague website.

 Normally students are not able to go abroad for their last semester.
-Exceptions can be reviewed for students who wish to go to The Hague in Spring 2013 on a case by case basis.
-Students should make an appointment to meet with Scott Van Der Meid, the Assistant Dean of Academic Services, to discuss this possibility.
+Exceptions can be reviewed for students who wish to go to The Hague in spring semester on a case by case basis.
+Students should make an appointment to meet with Wanda Weinberger, Assistant Director of Brandeis-Led Study Abroad Programs, to discuss this possibility.

 Both programs are designed and supervised by Brandeis faculty.
-Professor Richard Gaskins (LGLS) will lead both upcoming programs, and during the spring 2013 semester he will teach alongside cooperating faculty from Leiden University.
+During both spring and summer programs, Brandeis faculty teach alongside cooperating faculty from Leiden University.

-The Study Abroad website has full information about study in The Hague, both for the summer and the semester programs.
-Please also feel free to contact Professor Gaskins in Legal Studies (firstname.lastname@example.org) or the Office of Study Abroad with any questions.
+The Study Abroad website has all the information about study in The Hague, both for the summer and the semester programs.
+If you would like marketing material, please come by the Office of Study Abroad or request it to be mailed to you by emailing firstname.lastname@example.org.
+Please also feel free to contact Professor Gaskins (email@example.com) in Legal Studies or Wanda Weinberger (firstname.lastname@example.org) in the Office of Study Abroad if you have any questions.